 Certificate holders can initiate the tax deed application after two years from April 1 of the year the tax certificate was issued, as required by Florida law.

 I have allowed the two-year redemption period.
 How do I initiate a tax deed application?

-Please log on to DeedExpress to obtain an estimate and initiate tax deed on your eligible certificates.
+Please log on to LienHub to obtain an estimate and initiate tax deed on your eligible certificates.

 What is a warning letter?

 This is a courtesy letter our office mails to the property owner.
 These letters are mailed every February to taxpayers that are in jeopardy of their property going to tax deed sale.
-The warning letter gives a deadline for payment on approximately the 25th of the month.
+The warning letter gives a deadline of the last business day in March.
 Once that deadline passes and taxes remain unpaid, the certificate holder may go forward with the tax deed application.

 I have received a warning letter.
 Can the date be extended?